Frequently asked questions (FAQs) on linguistic services

 Q: What purpose do your specialized termbases serve?

-A: Terminological consistency, wherever it is expedient, a greater speed of working and higher precision.
+A: They ensure terminological consistency, wherever it is expedient, a greater speed of working and higher precision.

 Q: In what language pairs is the four-eye principle automatically included with translations?